We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Perfect Trail Glider

 Marlin is one of Trek’s most popular trail lines.
-It’s intended for beginners with prices that stay well below $1,000 and includes both men’s and women’s models.
+It’s intended for beginners with prices that stay around $1,000 and includes both models suitable for both men and women.

 The number of models changes, but it usually stays at around 5 or 6 models that differ in terms of components and colors.